novakov-alexey/novakov-alexey.github.io/content/flink-model-formats/index.md

 # Inference in Flink

-Now we are almost ready to use trained model and run inference for the live client data.
+Now we are almost ready to use trained model and run inference for the live data.
 However, there is one caveat in data preparation which we need take care of.

 While training ANN in Python we encoded input raw data using SciKitLearn package: categorical features were one-hot encoded, then all columns were